adimian/kirby/docs/concepts.md

 .. image:: _static/kirby-supervisor.svg

 The user can raise as many `Supervisor` that he wants.
 One of the `Supervisor` is elected `Scheduler` via an election.
-More details are given in .. togofurther:

 The latter is retrieving the schedule from the web service (see [Web Service](#id1)) and post the jobs in *Kafka Topics* : the topic `.kirby.job-offers.daemon` for daemons jobs  and the topic `.kirby.job-offers.scheduled` for scheduled tasks.

+More details about election process and scheduler are given in :ref:`linking-togofurther`.

 One `Runner` and one `Arbiter` are spawned per `Supervisor`.